sandib18/Netflix-clone/README.md

-# Side-projects
+# Netflix clone

-This repository consists of all the side projects i've completed as i learn web development from scratch.
+This repository consists HTML and CSS file of Front-end design of Netflix website